ynoproject/ynotranslations/README.md

 ### Translation
 * 0d1an - Russian translation of Mikan Muzou
 * aku - Library's books for the English translation of Yume 2kki
-* Anteol - Korean translation of Collective Unconscious
 * aosagi - Vietnamese translation of Mikan Muzou
 * Artyomak - Ukrainian translation of Ultra Violet
 * Aya - Initial French translation of Yume 2kki
-* bathynomus - Brazilian Portuguese translation of Collective Unconscious
 * BinRecycle - Korean translation of the Memory Game from Yume 2kki
-* Carbonara - French translations of Yume Nikki, .flow, Deep Dreams, Someday, Uneven Dream, Braingirl, Muma|Rope, Dream Genie, Mikan Muzou, Ultra Violet, She Awaits, Oversomnia, nostAlgic, Collective Unconscious, If, Unaccomplished; Misc edits and fixes on the Chinese translation of Yume Nikki, English translation of Yume 2kki, Mikan Muzou, French translation of Answered Prayers; Jigsaw Puzzle World, Plated Snow Country menu, Quick effect menu, Database for the English translation of Yume 2kki; Picture editing help on the Spanish translation of Yume 2kki, Romanian translations of Yume Nikki, Yume 2kki, Uneven Dream, Brazilian Portuguese translation of Yume 2kki; Update of Someday's translations; Testing and maintenance
+* Carbonara - French translation of Yume Nikki, .flow, Deep Dreams, Someday, Uneven Dream, Braingirl, Muma|Rope, Dream Genie, Mikan Muzou, Ultra Violet, She Awaits, Oversomnia, nostAlgic, If, Unaccomplished; Misc edits and fixes on the Chinese translation of Yume Nikki, English translation of Yume 2kki, Mikan Muzou, French translation of Answered Prayers; Jigsaw Puzzle World, Plated Snow Country menu, Quick effect menu, Database for the English translation of Yume 2kki; Picture editing help on the Spanish translation of Yume 2kki, Romanian translation of Yume Nikki, Yume 2kki, Uneven Dream, Brazilian Portuguese translation of Yume 2kki; Update of Someday's translations; Testing and maintenance
 * Catmat (貓毯) - Porting and maintenance of the Simplified Chinese and Traditional Chinese translations of Yume Nikki
 * CDMilky - Romanian translation of Yume 2kki
 * chillcicada (寒蝉) - Chinese translation of Muma|Rope
 * CloudyThoughts - Esperanto translation of Yume Nikki
 * Cool Person#8939 (369071 2458) - Finnish translation of Yume Nikki
 * Cottage776 - Misc fixes for the Korean translation of Answered Prayers
-* CuriousBoi - Swedish translation of Collective Unconscious
 * Eel - English translation of .flow
 * ElTipejoLoco - Spanish translation of Deep Dreams, Mikan Muzou
 * Eternal Dream Arabization team ( الحلم المتجدد للتعريب) - Help on the Arabic translation of Yume Nikki
 * fcoldstar (飛揚寒星) - Simplified Chinese and Traditional Chinese translations of Yume Nikki
-* Fettuccine Alfredo - Finnish translation of Collective Unconscious
 * FlashfyreDev (Sam) - English translation of Yume 2kki; Misc edits on the English translation of Mikan Muzou
 * .flow Chinese Group (.flow汉化组) - Chinese translation of .flow
 * fokifox - Russian translation of Yume Nikki